starburstdata/benchmark-reports/README.md

 > Note: don't specify the password in the DB URL option.
 Instead, configure it in the `~/.pgpass` file.

 To generate the report only for selected Benchto environments, specify their names in the `--environments` option.
+To select all environments for a particular Trino version, use SQL wildcards, for example: `-e '%393%,%394%'`.

 ## Usage